RafaelVias/measurement-error-thesis-data/README.md

 ---

 # Usage
-The data can be accessed and analyzed using standard R functions.
-Example scripts are provided in the `R/` directory that demonstrate:
-1. Data loading and basic manipulation
-2. Data visualization
+This repository serves three main purposes:
+1. It provides access to discharge measurement datasets with different types of uncertainty reporting (quantitative and qualitative)
+2. It demonstrates how to visualize these datasets through example R scripts
-3. Rating curve model fitting using the developmental version of the bdrc package, which includes measurement error modeling capabilities
+3. It shows how to implement the measurement error methodology developed in the thesis using the developmental version of the bdrc package

+The `R/` directory contains scripts for each of these purposes:
+- `load_data.R`: Data loading and basic manipulation
+- `plot_data.R`: Creation of various data visualizations (outputs saved to `Figures/data/`)
+- `fit_models.R`: Implementation of the thesis' measurement error model using the bdrc package (outputs saved to `Figures/model_fit/`)

 Basic example of how to use the bdrc package:
 ```R